Midtown Oakville

 3. What types of commercial uses and community facilities are being considered?

-4. What is the unit mix, including for families and affordable housing?
+4. What is the unit mix, including family sized units?

-The TOC proposes approximately 6,908 units, with 34 percent allocated to family-sized units (2- and 3-bedrooms).
-An affordable housing strategy will be developed through discussions with the province and the Town of Oakville.
+The TOC proposes approximately 6,881 units, with 34 percent allocated to family-sized units (2- and 3-bedrooms).

 5. What transportation strategies are part of the proposal?

 The active transportation strategy could provide new mobility infrastructure (new streets, signalized intersections, pedestrian linkages, public realm enhancements, bike racks, bike paths, etc.) to enhance connectivity and build upon the transit accessibility of Oakville GO Station.
-The active transportation measures and approximately 6,055 bike parking spaces within the new residential buildings will help reduce car reliance in the community.
+The active transportation measures 6,954 bike parking spaces within the new residential buildings will help reduce car reliance in the community.

 6. How is Metrolinx expanding GO service to meet the needs of the TOC?